 It's not all one way traffic on kamado grills, there's some bad news too:-

-I've written a lot about the Egg and the Primo, more so than other kamado grills quite simply because I've had the opportunity to cook with it a lot more than I have others.
-They lead the way in marketing and both are very popular but read on, there are some good (better value) alternatives too.
+I've written a lot about the Egg and the Primo, more so than other kamado grills quite simply because I've had the opportunity to cook with them a lot... until I got my Monolith.
+The Green Egg smoker probably still leads the way in marketing and Primo is popular too but read on, there are some good (better value) alternatives too!

 There’s been a lot of debatable stories written about the origins of the kamado and who brought it to America and to be honest I don’t know what to believe so the history below is generic so you can believe what you read.